 In 2011, my husband Dave and I began a new habit which we have continued.
-Several morning a week we pray silently together for 20 minutes.
+Several mornings a week we pray silently together for 20 minutes.
 We do it in the late morning when I am ready for a break from working in my home office.
 In the first few years of that practice, I often picked up a book of art prints and prayed using the prints.
-Last week I wrote about doing that with paintings of biblical scenes.
+Last week, I wrote about doing that with paintings of biblical scenes.

-One morning during our silent prayer time I picked up my book on aboriginal art.
+One morning during our silent prayer time, I picked up my book on aboriginal art.
 I thumbed through it, marveling at the shapes and colors, thanking God for the creativity of aboriginal artists.
 My eye landed on a 1987 painting called Emu Dreaming by Darby Jampijinpa Ross.
 You’ll see the painting at the top of this blog post.
 For many months, Emu Dreaming stimulated my prayers in unexpected ways.

 I know that my interpretation of the painting bears no resemblance to the intent of the artist.
 I find myself hoping that my great love for the painting would please Darby Jampijinpa Ross anyway.